 Most dental implant problems happen in the first 3 to 6 months of getting the implant.
 This is during the healing phase, right after you get the implant put in.

 For a more detailed description of how a dental implant stays in place, I would recommend that you first read dental implant history.
 It will explain the whole idea behind dental implants, and how they were developed.
+It was a chance observation by swedish orthopedic surgeon Prof. Brånemark, that lead to the development of dental implants.

 To help you understand the possible problems with dental implants healing, I also recommend that you then take a quick look at dental implant healing.
 This gives you a bit more information about what's important for success with your dental implant.
 Go ahead, I'll wait for you here!
 See you in a minute.